-The 2020-21 proposed budget expenditures for all funds have decreased by \$46.3 million or 4.7% when compared to the 2019-20 adopted budget.
+The 2020-21 adopted budget expenditures for all funds have decreased by \$486.3 million or 34.2% when compared to the 2019-20 adopted budget.

 Expenditures in the following graph are categorized by object category.
 Salaries are the largest budget category at \$324.2 million or 34.6% of all funds.
 Associated Payroll Costs is the second largest component of the expenditure budget at \$205.4 million or 21.9%.
-The increases in these two areas are primarily due to the addition of the SIA to the District's grant budget in the 2020-21 year, as well as the spend down of the 2014 Bond Measure.
+The increases in these two areas are primarily due to the addition of the SIA to the District's grant budget in the 2020-21 year.
+Expenditures in other areas have decreased due to the spend down of the 2014 Bond Measure and the planned bond refinancing in June 2020.